What is ENT Accounting?

 MetricTypical Outcome

-Allergy program expansion$83,000 in additional annual revenue from adding one allergy nurse
+Allergy program expansionLow-six-figure annual revenue lift from adding an allergy nurse

-Audiology restructuringDepartment moved from -$82K to +$34K through staffing adjustment and hearing aid pricing strategy
+Audiology restructuringDepartment moved from a five-figure loss to a five-figure contribution through staffing and hearing aid pricing

-4-physician ENT group with audiology department, allergy clinic, and in-office procedure capability.
-Revenue was $5.1M but margins had declined from 28% to 19% over three years.
-The partners blamed declining reimbursements but had not analyzed where margin was actually being lost.
+A multi-physician ENT group with an audiology department, allergy clinic, and in-office procedure capability, revenue in the $5M range.
+Margin had compressed materially over three years.
+Partners blamed declining reimbursements without analyzing where margin was actually being lost.

-• In-office balloon sinuplasty was billed at non-facility rates only 60% of the time.
-The remaining 40% were incorrectly coded at lower facility rates, losing $47K per year
+• In-office balloon sinuplasty billed at the correct non-facility rate only about 60% of the time

 Surgical coding corrections

-$83,000 in additional annual revenue from adding one allergy nurse
+Low-six-figure annual revenue lift from adding an allergy nurse

 Allergy program expansion

-Department moved from -$82K to +$34K through staffing adjustment and hearing aid pricing strategy
+Department moved from a five-figure loss to a five-figure contribution through staffing and hearing aid pricing

 Audiology restructuring